 Date of manufacture: 2005

-Gather any group of saxophone players, give them enough time (and beer)
+Gather any group of saxophone players together, give them enough

-I suspect too that Selmer have thought much the same thing since the
+I suspect that Selmer have thought much the same thing since the

-mid 1970's - and so here is their homage to arguably the most famous saxophone
+mid 1970's - and so here is their homage to arguably the most famous

-alto and proceeded to build it anew, hoping to keep the blowing
+MKVI alto and proceeded to build it anew, hoping to keep the blowing

 The big question is, have they pulled it off?